 In EGH19’s case, the Minister has failed to make relevant findings underpinning his conclusion that non-refoulement obligations exists.
 The Minister should not have address EGH19’s complementary protection claims at a level of generality as it does not meet the requirements of a meaningful consideration of EGH19’s submission (at , and p55)).
 Here, the Minister needed to squarely grapple with EGH19’s submission in relation to complementary protection and make relevant findings in order lawfully to weigh up the competing considerations which were relevant to the exercise of the discretion under s 501(1).
 The Court accepted that EGH19’s criminal offending is serious but whether or not it is outweighed by non-refoulement obligations required the Minister to make relevant findings which underpinned a conclusion that non-refoulement obligations were owed (at ).
 The Court further said that the Minister simply failed to turn his mind actively to analyse and make relevant findings in respect of EGH19’s claim for complementary protection.
 This failure is more serious when the claims had been accepted by the AAT.
 The Court said (at ) that when exercising s 501(1) the Minister must act in accordance with legal requirements, which include giving meaningful consideration to clearly articulated submissions that have been made by EGH19 and making specific findings of fact in accordance with caselaw.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation regarding your visa cancellation or visa refusal or appealing visa cancellation & refusal.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) regarding your visa cancellation or visa refusal or appealing visa cancellation & refusal.

 041 222 4020 or WeChat: AUDvisa